®

 Onjalique Taylor M.S.
 CCC-SLP, TSSLD

-Onjalique Taylor is a bilingual (French) NYS licensed Speech-Language Pathologist with eight years of experience and counting.
+Onjalique Taylor is a bilingual (French) NYS licensed Speech-Language Pathologist with nine years of experience and counting.
 She holds a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech and Hearing Association (ASHA), as well as a Teacher of Students with Speech and Language Disabilities (TSSLD) license.

 Damali Gray M.A.
 CCC-SLP, TSSLD

 What does she love most about being an SLP?
-Damali says this….”Every day is an opportunity to make a change in someone’s ability to communicate.
+Damali says this… ”Every day is an opportunity to make a change in someone’s ability to communicate.
 I help kids and adults find their voice, learn new words, try new foods, hear amazing sounds, and gain the ability to interact in their world.
 I win and they win!
 What could be better?”

 Damali Gray is a NYS Licensed and Certified Speech-Language Pathologist.
 She has also successfully maintained a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech Language and Hearing Association (ASHA) since 2012.
 Damali holds NYS licenses in both Speech and Special Education.
 Prior to beginning her work as an SLP, Damali initiated her career in 2001 as a Special Educator for students in Kindergarten to Second Grade.
 Thus, she has dedicated over 20 years of her professional career to working with students with special needs.